-Your fill rate at this time is going to be very high (especially in high competition categories such as consumer electronics, toys and smartphones).
+Your fill rate at this time is going to be very high (especially in high competition categories such as consumer electronics, toys and smartphones) and there is a very good chance you will not be able to utilize all the budget that will be thrown at you.
 The easiest way to get more impressions and clicks is to add touch points to your search results pages, category pages and product pages.

-Wether it is at the top of the page or at the bottom, if you add more products to the page or that the Sponsored Products replace organic results – Allow your sellers and brand partners to get more exposure (in relevant pages) and generate more clicks and revenues.
+Whether it is at the top of the page, the middle or at the bottom, if you add more products to the page or that the Sponsored Products replace organic results – Allow your sellers and brand partners to get more exposure (in relevant pages) and generate more clicks and revenues.

-As long as your sponsored product ads are relevant to your shoppers’ queries and can actually help them find what they want it is a win-win-win for everyone and highly effective.
+According to a recent survey by Walmart advertising shoppers are going to be much more open to ads on the ecommerce site during the shopping season so as long as your sponsored product ads are relevant to your shoppers’ queries and can actually help them find what they want adding more ads is a win-win-win for everyone and highly effective.

 While some of your product categories are filled up with competing sponsored product ads campaigns, there are still some that aren’t.

 Towards the shopping season we send our retailers reports presenting the low fill rate categories and a list of the potential sellers and brand partners who should be promoting their products in these categories so that the retailers can approach them and offer special benefits and incentives for running Sponsored Product Ads at this time.

 During the shopping season the leading products are sold faster and getting quickly out of stock, meaning that if they are running Sponsored Product Ads, their campaigns can probably end before it runs out of budget.

 To exploit all the budget, make sure they have enough products in stock and that you have substitutes for their products.